Section 9 of the Income Tax Act - Income Deemed to Accrue or Arise in India

 • By the government; or

-• By the resident except where the monies borrowed are used for the purpose of business or profession outside India or for earning income from any source outside India or
+• By the resident except where the money borrowed are used for the purpose of business or profession outside India or for earning income from any source outside India or

-• By the non-resident where monies are utilised for the purpose of business or profession in India.
+• By the non-resident utilised for the purpose of business or profession in India.

 Any interest paid by the permanent establishment of a non-resident (engaged in banking business) in India to such non-resident or any other PE or head office shall be deemed to be accrued or arise in India.